BlertaLutolli/Advanced-Sorting-Visualizer-Analyzer/README.md

 **Algorithm Report:** Once the sorting is completed, the Algorithm Report section will display the time taken to sort the array and the number of swaps performed.

+## Sorting Algorithms Explained

+## Radix Sort
+Radix Sort sorts numbers digit by digit, starting from the least significant digit to the most significant.
+It uses a stable sub-sorting algorithm (like counting sort) for each digit.

+- *Best Time Complexity: O(nk)
+- *Average Time Complexity: O(nk)
+- *Worst Time Complexity: O(nk)
+Where n is the number of elements and k is the range of the digits.